 About NetApp, Inc.

-NetApp knows storage backwards and forwards and on premise and in the cloud.
-The company makes hardware and software for storing, managing, accessing, and analyzing data.
-Its products extend customers' IT infrastructure to the cloud environments of Amazon, Google, IBM, and Microsoft.
-The company’s Data Fabric platform is designed to simplify and automate data for companies working in multiple cloud environments.
+NetApp makes hardware and software for storing, managing, accessing, and analyzing data.
+Its products extend customers' IT infrastructure to the cloud environments of Amazon Web Services, Google, IBM, and Microsoft.
+NetApp's Data Fabric platform is designed to simplify and automate data for companies working in multiple cloud environments.
 The company's products are gathered under its cloud data services, cloud infrastructure, and storage systems and software businesses.
 NetApp's customers are in the energy, financial services, government, health care, life sciences, manufacturing, IT, and other sectors.
 US customers generate about half of the company's sales.

 NetApp gets revenue from the sale of products and providing software maintenance and hardware maintenance.
-Products provide about 55% of revenue while hardware maintenance accounts for nearly 30% and software maintenance, about 15%.
+Products provide about 60% of revenue while hardware maintenance accounts for about 25% and software maintenance, about 15%.

 The company sells configured systems, which are bundled hardware and software products, as well as add-on flash, disk and hybrid storage and related operating systems, NetApp HCI, StorageGrid, OEM products and add-on optional software.

-The company’s products include flash storage systems and the software for running those systems.
-Hardware and software fall under the company’s Data Fabric platform designed to help customers store, manage, and access data.
+The company's products include flash storage systems and the software for running those systems.
+Hardware and software fall under the company's Data Fabric platform designed to help customers store, manage, and access data.
 Hardware products include all-flash and hybrid flash arrays.
-Software systems include NetApp Cloud Sync, NetApp Private Storage (NPS) for Cloud, AltaVault Cloud-integrated Solutions, the NetApp Software Portfolio, and the ONTAP Storage Operating System.
-The ONTAP Cloud storage data management service runs on Amazon Web Services and the Microsoft Azure public cloud.
+Software systems include NetApp Cloud Sync, the NetApp Software Portfolio, and the ONTAP Storage Operating System.

 NetApp also provides hardware maintenance and other services.
 The company outsources the production of its hardware to third parties operating in the US, Mexico, Europe, and Asia.

-NetApp has customers that it reaches directly or through partners in some 140 countries.
+NetApp has customers in some 140 countries.
 Its biggest market is the US, which accounts for 50% of sales, with Canada and Latin America comprising another 5% of revenue.
 The Europe, the Middle East, and Africa region accounts for about 30% of revenue, while the Asia/Pacific region generates the rest.

 The company is headquartered in Sunnyvale, California, and has operations in North Carolina, Kansas, and India.